skb50bd/firefly-iii-ai-ingest/README.md

 2. **Network Security**: Consider using Docker networks to isolate services
 3. **Authentication**: Enable authentication in production environments
 4. **API Keys**: Use strong, unique API keys and rotate them regularly
+5. **SSL/TLS**: Consider using SSL/TLS to secure the communication between the service and Firefly III

 ## Contributing